 Medi-Share (Christian Care Ministry)

-Not shareable for 36 months; limited to $100,000/year after.
+Pre-existing: Not shareable for 36 months, then limited to $100,000/year.

 Christian Healthcare Ministries (CHM)

-Christian principles, no tobacco/drugs.
+Eligibility: Christian principles, no tobacco or drugs.

-Not shareable for 1 year; limited in years 2–3 ($15,000–$25,000); full if symptom-free after year 3.
+Pre-existing: Not shareable year 1; limited years 2–3; full if symptom-free after year 3.

 Liberty HealthShare

-Values-based, less faith-focused.
+Eligibility: Values-based, less faith-focused.

-Historically 24–36 months waiting; policies vary.
+Pre-existing: Historically 24–36 months waiting; policies vary.

 Other Plans to Explore